 There you have it folks!
 This was a roundup of the foods that have hidden carbs at Starbucks.

-Now we didn’t go through every single item there because it was super busy when we visited.
-We did noticed that each Starbucks doesn’t contain all the same foods.
+Note that we didn’t go through every single item at Starbucks because it was super busy when we visited.
+And we did notice that each Starbucks location doesn’t contain all the same foods.

 But these are some of the main foods that we would avoid at Starbucks.
-Especially if you were trying to follow a low carb or ketogenic diet.
-Check back later this week, when we post about low carb foods at Starbucks.
+Especially if you are trying to follow a low carb or ketogenic diet.